hgh-bibliophile/Nova-CLI/docs/plugins.md

-# Plugin guide for npcs
+# Plugin guide for nova

-Plugins allow you to add features to npcs, such as commands and extensions to the `toolbox` object that provides the majority of the functionality used by npcs.
+Plugins allow you to add features to nova, such as commands and extensions to the `toolbox` object that provides the majority of the functionality used by nova.

-Creating a npcs plugin is easy.
+Creating a nova plugin is easy.
 Just create a repo with two folders:

 ```
 commands/